What is FERPA?

 Student educational records (other than directory information) may not be released without written consent of the student.
 Student information stored in electronic format must be secure and available only to those entitled to access that information.

-Questions regarding the release of information from student records should be referred to the Registrar’s Office at ext.
+Questions regarding the release of information from student records should be referred to the Office of the Registrar at ext.
 5090.

 What are the “do not's” for Faculty in notifying students about their grades?

-Grades can never be viewed as directory information.
-It is inappropriate to post grades in a public setting.
-In this age of increasing technology and the use of content management systems (i.e. Moodle), only directory information should be available to the entire class.
-Grades should never be posted in a manner that lets other students access another student’s grade(s).
+In this age of increasing technology and the use of content management systems (e.g. Moodle), only directory information should be available to the entire class.
+Grades, scores, and GPAs can never be viewed as directory information.
+It is against FERPA to post such details in a public setting or in any manner that allows students access to each other’s grades, scores, and/or GPAs (i.e. their educational record).

 What information can college personnel release when asked for help in finding a student?

-These requests should be referred to Public Safety or the Registrar’s Office.
+These requests should be referred to Public Safety.

 How does FERPA impact Letters of Recommendation?